 Gold crowns are often recommended for back teeth where the crown cannot be seen.
 Gold crowns are most like your natural teeth and your tissue adapts best to this material.

-If a crown is diagnosed for the extent of decay present, your dentist Heritage Family Dental - Kathy Huber DDS, PC and Erin Pickwick DMD will discuss what type of crown would be best for you.
+If a crown is diagnosed for the extent of decay present, your dentist Heritage Family Dental - Erin Pickwick DMD and Kathy Huber DDS, PC will discuss what type of crown would be best for you.

 Reasons for Crowns